umcconnell/destroyer2/docs/guide/game-events.md

 ## Reset

-Emitted when two players were playing, one player left and a different player joined (only emitted to waiting player).
+Emitted when two players were playing, one player left, and a different player joined (only emitted to waiting player).
 The UI should notify the waiting user and reload the page.